 Her fingers shook as she smoothed the soft silk of the pina jusi dress.
 Instead of looking happy, she looked crestfallen, rubbing her fingers against her travel-stained skirt.
-"I'm afraid of dirtying something so fine.
-I can't accept this," her mouth spoke the words but her hands continued to hold the dress close to her heart.
+"I'm afraid of dirtying something so fine, I can't accept this," her mouth spoke the words but her hands continued to hold the dress close to her heart.

 Ah!
 She needed to wash up.
 Perhaps then she could accept his gift.
-At his wave, Matali moved past the woman into the cabin placing a washbasin, pitcher, and small towels on the bedside table, before leaving with a small bow.
+Rizal stepped back and waved, catching the eye of a crewman called Matali.
+Eyes downcast, Matali moved past Margaret into the cabin, silently placing a washbasin, pitcher, and small towels on the bedside table.
+Turning, he made a low bow before retreating still staring at his sandaled feet.

-"There now," he smiled down into her rosy cheeks, "you can wash away your travels and wear the dress."
+"There now," Rizal smiled down into her rosy cheeks, "you can wash away your travels and wear the dress."